 Vitamins A, B6, C, and E

 Substances called free radicals might enter the bloodstream and limit the carrying capacity of red blood cells.
 This promotes heart disease.
 On the other hand, vitamins A, B6, C, and E help to remove these free radicals to ensure that enough oxygen is carried to and from the heart.
+Vets may prescribe the vitamins but will also encourage you to give foods containing these vitamins to your dog.

 Magnesium and Selenium